saltysoup/a3-bootcamp-ce/Day2/GKE/README.md

     --source-ranges=192.168.0.0/16
 done
 ```
-> Subnets are configured with /24 range, which has space for 256 IPs.
+> Note: Subnets are configured with /24 range, which has space for 256 IPs.
 You should explicitly choose the range that fits your needs.
 If your cluster will have more than 1K nodes, consider a range with more spaces (e.g /21 for 2048 IPs)

 ## Step 2: Get the GKE version and Create a Cluster